Troubleshooting volume mount issues on Azure Container Apps

 Common Errors

-- The Storage Account FQDN may not be able to be resolved - DNS may be misconfigured or traffic from Azure Container Apps is being blocked.
+• The Storage Account FQDN may not be able to be resolved - DNS may be misconfigured or unresolvable with the current DNS servers

 Deleted File Share or Storage Account